carbontwelve/php-performance-benchmark/README.md

 ```

+I have used this benchmark script to test a few platforms, by results can be found in [this gist here](https://gist.github.com/carbontwelve/94cbb6615070120a8cf236a5e9d7540a).

 If you have any additional PHP system performance based tests that you would like to add to the mix, feel free to fork and send a PR.

 ## Todo